WiserTixx/WiserMod/README.md

 in the discord you can chat to other people and the developer(s)

-you can also share gameplay and problem x about the software (for problem first check [this](https://github.com/WiserTixx/WiserMod/blob/main/README.md#bugs))
+you can also share gameplay and problems about the software (for problems first check [this](https://github.com/WiserTixx/WiserMod/blob/main/README.md#bugs))

 # Warning